Biscgit/cc3200tool/README.md

 python 3.12 on Linux 6.9.1).
 It is likely that the issue is not present when running with the shown method (which did not work for us).

+### Use as Library
+You can now import this and use as library.
+Simply pass the command to the main() function and it will do the rest.
+On failing a command it will raise an Exception with the corresponding error code instead of exiting the program.
+You can now define the location from where the ddl files get loaded.
+You can also pass custom loggers for example to use with rich.

 ## Rationale

 The only other tool which can officially do this is Uniflash, but good luck